cesar-douady/open-lmake/doc/src/rule_selection.md

 ### Name length

-First, the length of the target name is checked agains `lmake.config.path_max`.
+First, the length of the target name is checked against `lmake.config.path_max`.
 If the target name is longer, then the process stops here and the file is not buildable.

 ### Sources

-The second step is to check target agains sources and source dirs.
+The second step is to check target against sources and source dirs.

 If the target is listed as a source it is deemed buildable.
 No execution is associated, though, the file modifications made by the user are tracked instead.

-If the target is within a dir listed as a source dir (i.e. appears ending with a `/` in the manifest), it is deemed buildable if it exists.
+If the target is within a dir listed as a source dir (i.e. appears with a trailing `/` in the manifest), it is deemed buildable if it exists.
 If it does not exist, it is not buildable.
 In both cases, the process stops here.

 ### Up-hill dir

-The third step is to see if a up-hill dir (i.e. one of the dir along the dir path leading to the file) is (recursively) buildable.
+The third step is to check if an up-hill dir (i.e. one of the dir along the dir path leading to the file) is (recursively) buildable.

 If it is the case, the rule selection process stops here and the file is not buildable.